-General issues such as establishing standards and regulatory frameworks have to be realized on European level.
+General issues such as establishing standards and regulatory frameworks have to be realized on an European level.
 Some specific questions and boundary conditions for implementation of the Dutch national roadmap on Photonics are:

 - The link between the academic and industrial knowledge in national application- and technology-oriented programs. - The development of a plan for educating photonics professionals with 21st century skills at all academic levels. - Energy and CO2: The government and regulatory bodies play a large part in the development of energy and CO2 reducing related technology, through CO2 pricing, standards for compliance verification and new regulations to force the reduction of CO2 output.
-Simultaneously the public sector plays an important role in promoting and implementing energy saving technology e.g. in lighting. - Agro and Food: Spread technology via involvement and education of farmers, and support technology uptake by smaller farms. - In Healthcare: Open up the healthcare market to new technologies, and improve access to healthcare markets for innovative SMEs.
-Also for Point-of-care diagnostics and immediate results in case of Covid-19. - In Circular Economy: Focus innovation on sectors that will ultimately contribute the most at the least net cost. - Innovative and inclusive (and digital) society: Strengthen the Smart Industry ecosystem, support a powerful and secure telecommunications infrastructure (work from home) and facilitate pilot production lines. - Last but not least, we cannot afford to drop the ball when it comes to the link between academic research and actual innovation and industrialization.
+Simultaneously the public sector plays an important role in promoting and implementing energy saving technology e.g. in lighting. - Agro and Food: Spread technology via involvement and education of farmers, and support technology uptake by smaller farms. - In Healthcare: Open up the healthcare market to new technologies, and improve access to healthcare markets for innovative SMEs. - In Circular Economy: Focus innovation on sectors that will ultimately contribute the most at the least net cost. - Innovative and inclusive (and digital) society: Strengthen the Smart Industry ecosystem, support a powerful and secure telecommunications infrastructure and facilitate pilot production lines. - Last but not least, we cannot afford to drop the ball when it comes to the link between academic research and actual innovation and industrialization.
 We have a leading technology ecosystem and we need to keep executing on it in all fields.